The Maya word for “lord” and for “high king”

 The northern portion of Guatemala.
 Covered for the most part by rain forest, Petén was the center of Classic Maya civilization until its collapse, after which the area was largely abandoned.

 The resin of the copal tree, used by the Maya for rubber, chewing gum and incense

 A rare Central American bird.
 It was prized by the Maya kings for its brilliant blue-green feathers.
 The male bird has a tail close to 60 cm. long.
 Today this bird is nearing extinction.

 Literally, “white road”; a Maya stone causeway linking Maya buildings and settlements.

 The Toltecs ruled much of central Mexico from the tenth to twelfth centuries A.D.
 The Toltecs were the last dominant Mesoamerican culture before the Aztecs.
 The Toltec capital was at Tula, 80 kilometres north of Mexico City.
 The most impressive Toltec ruins, however, are at Chichén Itzá in Yucatán, where a branch of Toltec culture survived beyond the civilization’s fall in central Mexico.

 The 260-day Maya calendar, also known as the “Sacred Round”

 The five unlucky days in the 365-day haab calendar of the Maya

 The first mountain in the Maya creation story.
-Temples are representations of Witz.
+Temple-pyramids are representations of Witz.